 - UK bank or building society statement evidencing transfer of funds.

-- A signed Confirmation of Gifted Deposit form from the donor (must be dated within the last three months).
-This is required for all applications where any of the deposit is a gift.
+- For each gift over £10,000, a signed Confirmation of Gifted Deposit form from the donor (must be dated within the last three months) is required.

-- Any donors must be at least one of the following: a spouse/partner living in the same residence, owner occupier/experienced landlord or has savings above the deposit amount required.
+- Donors must be at least one of the following: a spouse/partner living in the same residence, owner occupier/experienced landlord or have savings above the deposit amount required.

 - Maximum of two gifts per application.

 - Two gifts may involve more than two donors where the gift comes from a joint source, e.g. One gift from mother and father and one gift from grandfather and grandmother.